eduvpn/eduvpn.org/posts/eduvpn-workshop.md

 - "Requirements and best practices": for security/operations/identity management/monitoring.

-Representatives from the following NRENs attended the workshop: DeIC, AARNet, GÉANT, SURFnet, RENATER, DFN, Uninett ,RENU, CSC, PSNC.
+Representatives from the following NRENs attended the workshop: DeiC, AARNet, GÉANT, SURFnet, RENATER, DFN, UNINETT, RENU, CSC and PSNC.
 A more detailed agenda of the event is shown below:

 ![eduVPN workshop](../img/eduvpn_workshop_nov18-2.jpg)